ijon9/ILackCreativitySo-MeToo/README.md

 ## 3. If time left, add other methods, which all perform similar actions to the methods already written.

-## 3a.
-Implement the exceptions in the add method of Deque, which are the ClassCastException and the NullPointerException
+## 4. Implement the exceptions in the add method of Deque, which are the ClassCastException and the NullPointerException.

+## 5. Implement removeFirstOccurrence and removeLastOccurrence

 # Core Methods in Deque:
 ### addFirst()